cranjesh/images-test/TheSoldiersLegacyThorough.md

 <br><br><br>
 <br><br><br>
-## Chapter 7: The Foreign Office Shadow
+## Chapter 9: Shadows of the Empire

 For days, I had noticed unfamiliar figures in the village - men whose bearing and attire spoke of government service rather than local residence.
 Their presence confirmed Holmes's earlier hint about matters extending beyond military jurisdiction.